AmitDas4321/Collect-Feedback-Without-a-Backend/README.md

 Released under the **MIT License** — free to use and modify.

----

-Here’s how you can extend that author section nicely, including an “About Me” paragraph and your **Buy Me a Coffee** link in a clean GitHub-ready Markdown format:

----

 ## 👨‍💻 Author

 | [<img src="https://avatars.githubusercontent.com/u/112541611?v=4" width="60" alt="Amit Das"/>](https://amitdas.site) |